Gallery Submission Guidelines

 - Galley I entry/pick up dates are usually the last Wednesday and Thursday of each month with a few exceptions.
 2020 Dates: February(2/5 & 2/6); March 3/4 & 3/5); April (4/1 & 4/2); May (4/29 & 4/30); June (5/27 & 5/28 by invitation only); July (6/24 & 6/25): August (7/29 & 7/30); September (8/26 & 8/27); October (9/23 & 9/24); November – December reserved for Yuletide Treasures.

 Donations When Work Sells

 - When works sells in either Gallery I or Gallery II, it is our policy that 100% of the sale amount be paid to the artist in full.
-The artist then makes a donation equal to 25% of the sale price back to DuPage Art League.
+The artist is requested to donate 25% of the sale price back to DuPage Art League.
 The DuPage Art League is a 501(c)(3) organization, and the artist’s donation may be tax deductible.

 - Artists assume full responsibility for reporting to the IRS any income derived from sales through the DPAL and for payment of any federal and state tax and sales tax liability.

 - Artwork may NOT be removed from the monthly exhibit until pick-up dates unless the piece is sold.